freeskylier/lier/Get-Involved.md

 This collaboratively-maintained wiki documentation is a work in progress.
 If you see an area that needs more work and you would like to pitch in, we welcome your help.
-Right now you needed to be added to the Documentation Team to edit, just let us know of your interest on the [forum](https://groups.google.com/forum/#!forum/lantern-users-en).
+Right now you need to be added to the Documentation Team to edit, just let us know of your interest on the [forum](https://groups.google.com/forum/#!forum/lantern-users-en).
 Then to edit just use the "New Page" or "Edit Page" buttons near the top of any wiki page.